-The UK market is cheap relative to peers
+The UK market is cheap

 Relative to larger companies, UK smaller companies have recovered a little from the multi-year lows that they hit in the Spring.
-However, on an absolute basis, the manager believes that valuations are still very attractive, which it says is particularly true for the smaller of small companies.
+However, on an absolute basis, the manager believes that valuations are still very attractive and this is particularly true for the smaller of small companies.

-The manager feels that this presents an opportunity to lay the groundwork for outperformance of the strategy over coming years.
-The manager sees a good pipeline of opportunities, but will be selective and proceed only after their extensive due diligence is complete.
+This presents an opportunity to lay the groundwork for outperformance of the strategy over coming years.
+The manager sees a good pipeline of opportunities, but as always, they will be selective and proceed only after their extensive due diligence is complete.